GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 ### Extract details from the built image

-In this section, you get the image name and image digest fron the created image.
+In this section, you get the image name and image digest from the created image.
 These details are used to create an image URL, which is used for signature and attestation creation, as well as for deployment.

 1. Add a new stage to the pipeline.